-The Health Information Technology Advisory Committee (HITAC) asked the Intersection of Clinical and Administrative Data Task Force (ICAD) to make recommendations on the convergence of clinical and administrative data.
-Prior Authorization provided an exemplar on which to focus the Task Force's efforts.
-ICAD's proposed recommendations identify opportunities to improve data interoperability across the ecosystem, enhance patient access, improve health care efficiency, enable innovation and continuous improvement, and minimize the need for special effort on the part of ecosystem participants.
+The Health Information Technology Advisory Committee (HITAC) asked the Intersection of Clinical and Administrative Data Task Force (ICAD) to make recommendations to support the convergence of clinical and administrative data and improve data interoperability across the ecosystem, to enhance patient access and improve health care efficiency.
+ICAD further seeks to enable innovation and continuous improvement, minimizing the need for special effort on the part of ecosystem participants.